OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 A problem arises when trying to apply the same approach to the deletion of Quizzes, which uses a ReactRouter action function.
 There is no real way to run an action via code.
 It is possible to redirect to the route of the action, but doing so merely loads the corresponding page.
-In this case, the delete quiz route does not have a page so an error occurs.
+In this case, the `deletequiz` route does not have a page so an error occurs.
 There is, however, a way in React to submit a form using code instead of a submit button, which includes the use of the `useRef()` Hook.
 The core concept behind this Hook can easily be explained using its name: It provides a reference to some value or object.
 It can also be used to store the state itself.
 The difference between this Hook and the `useState()` Hook is that a change of the state or referenced data does not cause the Component to rerender.
 Another distinction of the `useRef()` Hook is the way the state is accessed or mutated.
 Other than the `useState()` Hook, it does not use a function to update the state as this would trigger a reload of the Component.
 Instead, it stores the value in a mutable object, which can be accessed or changed by using its `value.current` property.
 This Hook also allows the developer to reference elements in #acr("JSX"). @misc-useref

 The first thing that was attempted in this project was to create a reference to the form and to submit the form via that reference like so:
 #code-snippet(caption: "useRef Hook attempt with Form")[